doo/scanbot-sdk-example-web/README.md

 as well as UI components (Document Scanner UI) will stop working.
 You have to refresh the page to get another trial period.

-To get an unrestricted, **no-strings-attached** 30-day trial license, please reach out to our sales team via sdk@scanbot.io
+To get a free "no-strings-attached" trial license, please submit the [Trial License Form](https://scanbot.io/trial/) on our website.